 Before we discuss the differences between the working capital loan vs. term loan, we first need to get an idea about each of these loan options.

 Working Capital and Term Loan – What are They?

 Working capital loans are usually treated as short-term loans and typically have an annual review.
 Here the repayment period could vary between three months to twelve months or less.
 The amount of working capital loans depends on the cost of running the business.
 It also depends on the quantum of inventory and debtors usually maintained by the company.
 A business can take this loan as often as it wants, provided it makes timely repayment or has sufficient stocks, and the debtors level is maintained.

 On the other hand, term loans are long-term loans with a repayment period of one to ten years.
 These loans are primarily for expansion, buying a new asset, etc. Term loans are usually secured and for capital items.

 Working Capital vs. Term Loan – Differences

 Following are the differences between Working Capital vs. Term Loan:

-Working capital loans are short-term with a repayment period of a few months.
-Term loans, on the other hand, can be short, medium, or long term.
+Working capital loans are short-term, with a repayment period of a few months.
+On the other hand, term loans can be short, medium, or long-term.
 Their duration is usually between one to ten years, but some term loans could extend up to 30 years.

 Businesses usually take a working capital loan to meet the shortfall in working capital or to finance routine business operations.
 For example, paying rent, the salary of the staff, vendor, and more or the.
 Term loans, on the other hand, allow the business to go for expansion, buy a new plant, machinery, or any other capital asset.